Overview

 There are no charges for hearing tests at health centres, public hospitals and clinics, regardless of whether the person has or has not a Medical Card.

-The Health Act obliges the HSE to provide free aural services to Medical Card holders and their dependents and national school children who are referred in the public health examination.
+The Health Act obliges the HSE to provide free aural services to Medical Card holders and their dependents and national school children who are referred to the public health examination.
 Outside of the below, a person may qualify for treatment benefits or tax relief for medical expenses in relation to optical expenses.

 Optical Services